ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 #### Field Input

 Comboboxes can be empty by default or have a default selection from the dropdown.
-Empty comboboxes should include placeholder text that propts the end-user to enter a custom value or select an option from the dropdown.
+Empty comboboxes should include placeholder text that prompts the end-user to enter a custom value or select an option from the dropdown.
 Placeholder text should always follow the pattern "Enter or select [thing(s)]", for example "Enter or select address".
 Ellipses are not needed for the placeholder.
 Use sentence casing for the placeholder.

 ![ ](spec-images/combobox-2.png)

 #### Dropdown & list options

-A list of options to select, displayed as an open state._See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._
+A list of options to select, displayed as an open state. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 ### Related Components